-|School Highlight: Sophomores and juniors can take part in a mentorship program in order to provide a real-world perspective on their coursework.|
+|School Highlight: Sophomores and juniors can take part in a membership program in order to provide a real-world perspective on their coursework.|

 University of Oklahoma in Norman, OK

 |School Highlight: The Haskell and Irene Lemon Division of Construction Science focuses on collaborative learning and innovative teaching.|

 Brigham Young University - Provo in UT

 |School Highlight: BYU's program combines theory-based instruction and hands-on learning.|

-|Arizona State University||The School of Sustainable Engineering and the Built Environment emphasizes the creation of environmentally sound infrastructures and offers a program in construction engineering.|
+|School highlight: The School of Sustainable Engineering and the built environment emphasizes the creation of environmentally sound infrastructures and offers a program in construction engineering.|

-|Auburn University||McWhorter School of Building Science is the second-oldest construction program in the country||Auburn, AL|
+|Auburn University||The McWhorter School of Building Science is the second-oldest construction program in the country||Auburn, AL|

 |Louisiana State University||Over the last 15 years, graduates of the Construction Management program in the College of Engineering have enjoyed a nearly 100% job placement rate||Baton Rouge, LA|

-|Milwaukee School of Engineering||Civil and Architectural Engineering and Construction Management Department offers a B.S. in Architectural Engineering, Construction Management or Civil Engineering||Milwaukee, WI|
+|Milwaukee School of Engineering||Civil and Architectural Engineering and Construction Management Department offers a B.S. in Architectural Engineering, Construction Management, or Civil Engineering||Milwaukee, WI|

 |Northern Arizona University||Offers an M.A. in Construction Management or Project Management||Flagstaff, AZ|

-|University of Nevada - Las Vegas||Member of the Associated Schools of Construction; undergraduate construction management program is accredited by the ACCE||Las Vegas, NV|
+|University of Nevada||Member of the Associated Schools of Construction; the undergraduate construction management program is accredited by the ACCE||Las Vegas, NV|

-|University of Washington||Five-year, dual-degree program in the Department of Construction Management leads to a B.S. in Construction Management and a B.A. in Architectural Studies||Seattle, WA|
+|University of Washington||Offers a five-year, dual-degree program in the Department of Construction Management that leads to a Bachelor of Science in Construction Management and a Bachelor of Arts in Architectural Studies||Seattle, WA|